lin380/coursebook/docs/06-acquire-data.md

 At this point you may be think, 'Great, I can download data from a single page, but what about downloading multiple pages?'
 Good question.
 That's really where the strength of a programming approach takes hold.
 Extracting information from multiple pages is not fundamentally different than working with a single page.
 However, it does require more sophisticated understanding of the web and R coding strategies, in particular __iteration__.

-The first step is to create a couple functions to make it possible to efficiently reuse the code we have developed so far:
+Before we get to iteration, let's first create a couple functions to make it possible to efficiently reuse the code we have developed so far:

 1. the `get_lyrics` function wraps the code for scraping a single lyrics webpage from last.fm.